AsteroidOS/ragnaroek/PIT.md

 * `Integer`: 32 bit, little endian, unsigned
 * `Short`: 16 bit, little endian, unsigned
 * `String`: `NULL`-terminated, C-style string.
 In ASCII or at least a compatible encoding.
+All currently known strings are at most 32 bytes total.

 ## Magic